checkly/docs.checklyhq.com/site/content/docs/tcp-checks/_index.md

 ## TCP check pricing

-A TCP check is billed the same way as API checks.
-For more details, refer to our [pricing and billing documentation](/docs/monitoring/check-pricing).
+For more details on TCP check pricing, refer to our [pricing and billing documentation](/docs/monitoring/check-pricing).